sshilko/moar/_posts/2021-02-19-DynamoDB-Chats.md

 using it now.
 Every year part of messaging system that was storing the opponents list required maintenance and downtime.

-When designing the data storage the application is using both
+Messaging data storage is using both

-* SQL (RDS)
+* SQL (RDS) for long-term storage
-* NoSQL (AWS Elasticache)
+* NoSQL (AWS Elasticache) for hot-cache

-SQL for long-time storage, and Redis for fast hot-cache.

 #### Issues with Redis

-While amount of users that use messaging constantly increases, we found some issues with using Redis
+Amount of users that use messaging constantly increases, we found issues with using Redis

 * Storage of Redis is memory, and only way to scale memory is upgrading instance type
-* Cost of upgrade doubles every time, and it looked like we need to upgrade every 6-9 months
+* Cost of upgrade doubles every time, and we may have to upgrade every 6-9 months
-* Some data we store in redis was rarely accessed, and less than 50% of data was really "hot"
+* % of data we store in redis was rarely accessed, only <50% of data was actually "hot"
 * We are paying for 100% of data as if it was "hot" data

 #### Goal